PeterRudin-Burgess/Bare-Metal-Edition/src/main/markdown/magic/CONSTRUCTION.md

 **Regenerate Body**

-> Regenerate a body if at least 50% is still available living or dead or severed.
+> Regenerate a body if at least 50% is still available either living or dead or severed.
 > Does not heal hits or stun nor prevent death or give life to a dead body.

 ```